Analytical formulas for far-field radiated energy and angular momentum of metallic thin films

 \section{Radiative transport}

 In classical electromagnetism, the energy flux density is given by the Poynting vector, $\vec{S} = \mu_0^{-1} \vec{E} \times \vec{B}$~\cite{Griffiths,Jackson_1999}.
-In the present geometry, only the $z$-component is nonzero due to symmetry.
+In the present geometry, only the $z$-component is nonzero because of symmetry.
 In the quantum formulation, careful attention must be paid to operator ordering, as well as to contributions arising from zero-point motion.
 The standard approach in quantum field theory involves employing operator normal ordering to systematically eliminate vacuum divergences~\cite{Agarwal_black-body-fluctuations_1975}.
 Thus, we use $\langle S_z \rangle = \mu_0^{-1} \langle : E_x B_y - E_y B_x : \rangle$.
-The lesser Green's function is the appropriate choice as it yields the $N(\omega)$ prefactor essential for reproducing Planck's radiation formula.
+The lesser GF is the appropriate choice as it yields the $N(\omega)$ prefactor essential for reproducing Planck's radiation formula.
 The effect of normal ordering can be achieved by integrating only the positive-frequency part of the spectrum, multiplying by 2, and taking the real part, which also has the desired effect of symmetrizing the expressions~\cite{wjs_transport,Yap-2017}.
-E.g., we can calculate the normal-ordered correlation $\langle : E_x B_y : \rangle$ by
+For example, we can calculate the normal-ordered correlation $\langle : E_x B_y : \rangle$ by

 From the form of Eq.~\eqref{fo:D-lesser}, the $z$ derivatives are evaluated using the rules $\partial_z\to i\gamma\sgn(z)$ and $\partial_{z'}\to -i\gamma\sgn(z')$.
 We can also use Eq.~\eqref{eq:z_component_dless} to substitute $D^<_{zx}$ with $D^<_{xx}$.
 Although the lesser GF encodes non-local correlations in general, transport quantities only require its evaluation at coincident points.
 Therefore, the exponential in the integrand vanishes when we require $\vec{r}' \to \vec{r}$ and $t' \to t$.
 It is helpful to keep the variables $\vec{r}$ and $\vec{r}'$ distinct until the end to avoid confusion when taking the partial derivatives.
 As noted previously, evanescent modes are exponentially suppressed in the far-field regime, and thus the $\vec{k}_\parallel$ integral is restricted to the propagating regions where $k_\parallel < \omega/c$.
 Upon simplifying, the expression for the Poynting vector is